Looking back at the best Halloween releases of the 1980s

 With the horror market well and truly booming, October 23rd would give us the rather disquieting pleasure of low-budget Canadian horror The Pit.
 Originally titled Teddy and written as a study on the inner-workings of an autistic boy, the exploitative aspirations of producers saw that concept nixed in favour of a micro monster movie with a rather hefty dose of perversion.
 It also features some of the lamest practical effects you are ever likely to see.
 If you’re afraid of sock puppets, I suggest you stay clear of this one.

 Peewee protagonist Jaime is a bullied kid who has an unhealthy relationship with his teddy bear (it ‘tells’ him to do horrible things), and an immoral obsession with babysitter, Sandy, whose panties he seems a little overly fond of.
-While out playing in the woods, Jaime stumbles upon a pit full of monsters, who instead of fleeing like any normal child decides to form an even unhealthier relationship with as he sets about feeding them with the meat of his juvenile tormentors.
+While out playing in the woods, Jaime stumbles upon a pit full of monsters, and instead of fleeing like any normal child decides to form an even unhealthier relationship with as he sets about feeding them with the meat of his juvenile tormentors.

-Part of the Canuxploitation wave of the late 70s/early 80s—a genre made famous by the early works of David Cronenberg—the movie was shot almost entirely at Beaver Dam, Wisconsin, and unsurprisingly represents Lew Lehman’s solitary credit as a director.
+Part of the Canuxploitation wave of the late 70s/early 80s—a genre made famous by the early works of David Cronenberg — the movie was shot almost entirely at Beaver Dam, Wisconsin, and unsurprisingly represents Lew Lehman’s solitary credit as a director.
 Still, for fans of the unwholesomely absurd, The Pit is definitely one worth checking out, if only out of sheer morbid curiosity.

 The following week would see the release of the long-awaited Halloween II.
 A continuation of the original narrative, the movie sees remorseless killing machine Micheal Myers stalk the corridors of Haddonfield’s hospital in search of scream queen Jamie Lee Curtis, her character Laurie Strode now promoted to Myers sister in an attempt to shake things up.